• Skip to main content

 Zanda County

-Zanda County, also known as “Tsamda County“, means “a place where there is grass downstream” in Tibetan language.
-Zanda County is located in the Xiangquan River (Langqen Tsangpo) Basin in western Tibet.
-It is one of the border counties of Tibet Autonomous Region.
-It was originally the territory of Zaparang Zong and Daba Zong which were merged in October 1956, and then the Zanda Zong office was established, following the Zanda County was established in 1960.
+Zanda County is located in Xiangquan River (Langqen Tsangpo) Basin in western Tibet.
+It is one of border counties of Tibet Autonomous Region.
+It was originally the territory of Zaparang Zong and Daba Zong which were merged in October 1956, and then Zanda Zong office was established, following Zanda County was established in 1960.

 The size of Zanda County is of 24,602 square kilometers.
 The County seat is Tolin Town which is 3700 meters above sea level, and 1760 kilometers away west from Lhasa.

-Aila Riju Mountain is the boundary mountain between Zanda County and Gar County.
+Aila Riju Mountain is boundary mountain between Zanda County and Gar County.
 It is covered with snow all year round, with glaciers, and the foothills are natural pastures.
 It is a paradise for yaks and sheeps.

-Best travel time From July to October
+From July to October

-Local climate Plateau sub-frigid arid climate zone
+Plateau sub-frigid arid climate zone

 Most popular sites